Rithsagea/Notes/content/europe/1815-1914/Outline.md

 - "The Revolutions of 1848"
 - "The Age of Imperialism"
 - "New Science" & Philosophy
-	- Freud, Nietzsche, Social, Darw
+	- Freud, Nietzsche, Social, Darwin
 - Unification of Italy & Germany
 - 1914 = The First World War
 ## Class Notes